MikeOMa/Recsys2019/README.md

 # Recsys2019
-Mike O'Malley's and my joint entry to the 2019 recommender systems challenge
+Mike O'Malley's and my joint entry to the 2019 recommender systems challenge.
+For leaderboard see https://recsys.trivago.cloud/leaderboard/

 # Summary